ibrahimmkhalid/data-270-project/README.md

 # To run .pkl files:

-- `model_logreg.pkl` - Data must go through preprocessing and vectorized using TfidfVectorizer()
+- `model_logreg.pkl` - Training data was based on the baseline reviewTextSummary, transformed by a TfidfVectorizer()

 Data Analytics Processes Project.
 Jan 2024 - May 2024